Abus00/Authentication-Usability-Testing/README.md

 # Authentication Usability Testing Application

-This application is a mock implementation for testing various authentication methods, including:
+This application was developed as part of the "Seminar: Cyber-Resilient Systems" course at the Technical University of Munich.
+It serves as a mock implementation based on the concepts discussed in my seminar paper on usability and authentication.

+The application showcases the fundamental principles of usability testing within an authentication context.
+The primary goal is to enable the comparative evaluation of different authentication methods to gather empirical data on user preferences.

+## Purpose and Scope

+This mock application aims to study the usability and user experience of authentication systems.
+As of now, the application can only be run on local development.
+It does not include any data analytics or evaluation.

+### Features

+- **Comparative Usability Testing**: The application focuses on evaluating and comparing two authentication methods:
-- Email and Password login
+  - **Email and Password Login**
-- Email-only login
-- Passkeys (WebAuthn)
+  - **Email-Only Login**
+- **Usability Metrics**: It integrates both quantitative and qualitative usability measures:
+  - Quantitative: Eye-tracking and time-tracking.
+  - Qualitative: Likert scales,the System Usability Scale (SUS), and NASATLX.
+- **Extensibility**: The application is designed to be easily extended, allowing for the addition of:
+  - New authentication methods.
+  - Additional usability measures.

+### Technical Overview

+- **Frontend**: Built using React for its modularity and extensibility.
+- **Backend**: Developed with Express.js for server-side logic.
-The application is built with a React frontend and an Express.js backend using SQLite for local storage.
+- **Database**: Utilizes SQLite for lightweight local storage.
+- **Environment**: Designed for local development using Vite for a streamlined development experience.

 ---